 Readmission decisions are made in February (for Summer and Fall requests) and October (for Spring and Summer requests).
-Letters of intent must be on file by January 31^{st} for the February meeting and September 1^{st} for the October Meeting.
+Letters of intent must be on file by January 31st for the February meeting and September 1st for the October Meeting.

-- 1. Submit a certified letter to the Chairperson (Director of Nursing) of the Nursing Admission and Retention Committee requesting readmission for a specific year or semester. - 2.
+- 1. Submit a letter to the Chairperson (Director of Nursing) of the Nursing Admission and Retention Committee requesting readmission for a specific year or semester. - 2.
 The letter must include the reason(s) for failure, dismissal, or withdrawal, and how or why the situation has been remedied. - 3.
 The Chairperson of the Committee will request any additional documentation requested by the Committee and/or request a follow-up letter that may be time sensitive. - 4.
 Upon receipt of the documentation, the Committee will either request further documentation or schedule a meeting with the student to discuss readmission. - 5.
 Following the meeting, the student will be notified in writing of the Committee's decision.
 The Committee's decision is final.

-Reviewed: December 2017, May 2018, May 2019, May 2021, May 2022 Reviewed/Revised: May 2009, May 2011, May 2014, May 2015, May 2016, May 2020
+Reviewed: December 2017, May 2018, May 2019, May 2021, May 2022, May 2024, May 2025 Revised: May 2009, May 2011, May 2014,